Type Expressiveness and Its Application in Separation of Behavior Programming and Data Management Programming: Summary and Discussion

-\item This model does not exclude defining \texttt{Expresso} language in the object domain in the future.
-When a programming language for a new programming paradigm is defined before it is used extensively, it tends to have design mistakes and defects that will prevent its wide acceptance. \texttt{Expresso} language can accumulate usage experiences when it acts as a cross compiler. \end{itemize}

-\texttt{Expresso} is just a concept at this moment.
+The new programming paradigm is just a concept at this moment.
 It still has a lot of important questions to be answered.
 For instance: \begin{itemize} \item It is not clear how to specify a multi-thread performance requirement using test rules and test cases of the specs.
 Threading in different programming languages on different operating systems is an implementation-intensive issue, e.g., it has been reported that Java threading is less efficient than C\# threading on Windows platform due to JVM abstraction of threading on all platform, including those which actually do not support threading \cite{thread: csharp vs java}.
-How to effectively abstract threading in behavior domain remains a challenge.
+How to effectively abstract threading in behaviour domain remains a challenge.

+\item It may be necessary to distinguish between compile time test and runtime test. with the former for behaviour test on a build machine and the latter for performance test on a target machine.

-\item It is not clear how to constraints the outcomes using the specs because test rules and test cases of the specs are essentially tools to specify what are the desired behaviors; however they are not good at rejecting the undesired behaviors or side-effects such as all the possible parasite behaviors under the influence of computer viruses \cite{virus}.
+\item It is not clear how to constraints the outcomes using specs because test rules and test cases of the specs are essentially tools to specify what are the desired behaviours; however they are not good at rejecting the undesired behaviours or side-effects such as all the possible parasite behaviours under the influence of computer viruses \cite{virus}.

-\item The static compilation and dynamic linking aspects of \texttt{Expresso} calls for a security scheme to reliably certify an implementer once the implementer has been tested against the contractor and the tester.
+\item The static compilation and dynamic linking aspects of the new programming paradigm calls for a security scheme to reliably certify an implementer once the implementer has been tested against the contractor and the tester.
 Because the testing can be execution-intensive and time-consuming, runtime testing of the implementer may not be practical.
 Also, the test of an implementer can be done on a powerful development machine, while the target machine on which the implementer is deployed can be a machine with very limited resources, such as an embedded system.
-How to prevent an impersonator to mimic a legitimate implementer remains a challenge.
+Thus, a implementer may need to be digitally certified in one machine before it is shipped to another machine.
+How to prevent a illegitimate impersonator to mimic a legitimate implementer remains a challenge.